chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 7.13 -** An appeal is not defeated by an irregularity or preliminary procedural objection.

-**Rule 7.14 -** If an irregularity or procedural error has occurred, a panel justice or the court may order that the appeal be heard and may impose conditions, including the granting of an adjournment and the payment of costs, that the panel justice or the court considers appropriate.
+**Rule 7.14 -** If an irregularity or procedural error has occurred, a panel judge or the court may order that the appeal be heard and may impose conditions, including the granting of an adjournment and the payment of costs, that the panel judge or the court considers appropriate.

 ### Limiting Argument